Mubarra-naz/Mubarra-naz/README.md

 ### Beyond Code

-I run Cloudpacer's internal playbook for secure, responsible AI adoption across engineering teams, managing 20 engineers, and have taught GenAI, FastAPI, and Next.js to 200+ learners across 3+ cohorts as a Learning Support Mentor.
+I run Cloudpacer's internal playbook for secure, responsible AI adoption across engineering teams, and have taught GenAI, FastAPI, and Next.js to 200+ learners across 3+ cohorts as a Learning Support Mentor.

 ---